mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 "Aye.
 I'm coming," I said.

-Before I could set foot on the ground, I heard a call echoing from a position both near and far, "Hello?".
+Before I could set foot on the ground, I heard a loud thud into the pebbles echoing from an indeterminate direction.
 I stopped in my tracks, and tried to find the source of the sound.
-Pomri was equally startled and moved closer to hold my hand.
+Pomri was equally startled and moved closer to hold me back, she placed her arm against her mouth, a command to stay quiet.

-"Who's there?!" she asked.
+At the edge of the outside light, I could see two giant silhouettes of saffas.
+They were perched looking in, just out of the light, unmoving and hyperfocused.
+But somewhere between us, a broken cadence of slow wet footsteps rattled off the walls.
+They weren't deliberate like a bandit or an assassin.
+More uncontrolled, and barely hanging on.
+If it were just a throngia, we could push the boat off and paddle away.
+But a saffa can swim and run much faster than we could ever hope to paddle or run.

+Pomri began to approach, to put distance between me and the walking sound.
+She was deliberately slow and silent.
+Only taking a step with each wave that boomed into the mouth.

+But then the footsteps stopped with a larger thud, as if the mysterious person had plopped all their body weight on the ground. *We are intruders here.*

+Once she was close enough, Pomri spoke up, "We don't mean any-," but before she could finish, the person in the dark had located her voice and held a long wooden pole to her chest.
+A tinkling noise echoed off the walls of the cove. *A binding pendant...*

+A maman's voice spoke, "What are you doing here?"

 *That voice...*

-At the edge of the outside light, I could see two giant silhouettes of saffas. *The noise is coming from there, but...*

-I shouted, "Stay back!
-We are armed."
+"Stand down!"
+Pomri shouted, but thi didn't respond.

+"Stand down!"
+Pomri shouted again.

+I walked toward them, and finally realized who it was.
+"Ginnu?"

-In front of the silhouettes, another noise echoed off the walls of the cove.
-This time it was a familiar tinkling sound: a sound that had become an annoyance through the journey to Rudjan, but stuck so heavily in my mind.
-Then, suddenly, the saffas made a series of loud "Woop!" sounds, and rushed past the maman toward us.
+the saffas made a series of loud "Woop!" sounds, and rushed past the maman toward us.

 Thi said, "Laen!
 Wait!"